 If you are looking for your next scuba diving holiday, Colombia may not be at the top of your list.
 But I hope in this post I’m going to prove that Scuba Diving in Colombia 100% deserves to be there.
-Not only is Colombia one of the most beautiful countries in the world, but it also has some incredible diving spots for scuba diving.
+Not only is Colombia one of the most beautiful countries in the world, but it also has some incredible diving sites for scuba diving.
 Colombia really does have it all as far as top vacation destinations go!

-When is the best time to dive in Colombia
+When is the best time to dive in Colombia?

 There isn’t really a bad time to visit Colombia as the water temperature stays at an average of 26°C/79°F year around.
-However different areas have different seasons when you are more likely to see things like humpback whales etc. In general, though water visibility is at it’s best during January – March, and June – August.
+However different areas have different seasons when you are more likely to see things like humpback whales etc. In general, water visibility is at its best during January – March, and June – August.
 So if you can plan your Colombian diving vacation around those times do.

 Best Diving Spots in Colombia